guillaumealgis/SwiftLint-DiscoverNewRules/README.md

 brew install python3
 ```

-but if you want to keep things clean an organised (and if you're using multiple python versions in parallel, I'd recommend looking at [pyenv](https://github.com/pyenv/pyenv)).
+but if you want to keep things clean and organised (and if you're using multiple python versions in parallel) I'd recommend looking at [pyenv](https://github.com/pyenv/pyenv).

 ## Usage